RotherOSS/discretesystemaddresses/doc/content/index.rst

 Description
 ===========
-This extension facilitates communication between system addresses within OTOBO (e.g. in cc), by linking tickets in different queues to each other and using address pools to ensure a new article is added to all relevant tickets within the system (e.g. one in the IT Queue and one in HR).
+This extension facilitates communication between system addresses within OTOBO (e.g. in cc), by defining address pools which are treated as separate entities in the system.
+Mails sent to multiple pools create an article in every pool, associated tickets are linked and will be used to assign FollowUps.

 System requirements
 ===================